S3gmentati0nFault/S3gmentati0nFault/README.md

 - Discrete structures 1 Homeworks 📖 <br>
   I am studying in another country for the next six months and it's as if we have gone back to high school :D

-- GPU computing Homeworks 📚 <br>
-  Same as above

-- Machine learning and physics 🧠 <br>
+- Machine learning and physics Homeworks 🧠 <br>
   I suppose you know the deal by now.

 In my spare time I play the bass (really badly) and work on my podcast (<a href="https://www.youtube.com/@overhear173/videos">Overhear Podcast</a>).